-- 55.1 Practitioners who lead a Diagnostic Evaluation should have specified allied health and/or medical qualifications and training and expertise in assessment. - 55.2 A Lead Practitioner Diagnostic Evaluation should be conducted by one practitioner meeting at least one of the following:
+- 55.1 Practitioners who lead a Diagnostic Evaluation should have specified allied health and/or medical qualifications and training and expertise in assessment. - 55.2 A Lead Practitioner Diagnostic Evaluation should be conducted by one practitioner meeting at least one of the following: - Medical practitioner who holds specialist registration with the Medical Board of Australia in the field of community child health, general paediatrics, psychiatry or neurology. - Medical practitioner who holds general or specialist registration with the Medical Board of Australia and has at least six years of relevant experience, training or supervision in the assessment of neurodevelopmental and behavioural disorders. - Psychologist who holds general registration with the Psychology Board of Australia and an area of practice endorsement in clinical psychology, clinical neuropsychology, and/or educational/ developmental psychology with the Psychology Board of Australia. - 55.3 The decision as to which practitioner will lead a Lead Practitioner Diagnostic Evaluation should take into consideration the costs, waiting times, and availability of other resources to ensure the client has access to assessment in a timely and accessible manner.

-- Medical practitioner who holds specialist registration with the Medical Board of Australia in the field of community child health, general paediatrics, psychiatry or neurology. - Medical practitioner who holds general or specialist registration with the Medical Board of Australia and has at least six years of relevant experience, training or supervision in the assessment of neurodevelopmental and behavioural disorders. - Psychologist who holds general registration with the Psychology Board of Australia and practice endorsement in clinical psychology, educational/developmental psychology, or neuropsychology. - 55.3 The decision as to which practitioner will lead a Lead Practitioner Diagnostic Evaluation should take into consideration the costs, waiting times, and availability of other resources to ensure the client has access to assessment in a timely and accessible manner. - 55.4 Practitioners who lead a Lead Practitioner Diagnostic Evaluation must have knowledge of the role, scope of practice, and when to seek additional information from other practitioners who can contribute to clinical decision making regarding differential diagnosis.
-The decision of which other practitioner/s to include should be based on their capacity to contribute expertise that can help to address diagnostic uncertainty. - 55.5 A Consensus Team Diagnostic Evaluation should include at least one additional practitioner who meets at least one of the following eligibility criteria: - Medical practitioner who holds specialist registration with the Medical Board of Australia in the field of community child health, general paediatrics, psychiatry or neurology. - Medical practitioner who holds general or specialist registration with the Medical Board of Australia and has at least six years of relevant experience, training or supervision in the assessment of neurodevelopmental disorders. - Occupational therapist who holds registration with the Occupational Therapy Board of Australia. - Psychologist who holds general registration, with or without a practice endorsement, with the Psychology Board of Australia. - Speech pathologist who is eligible to be a Certified Practicing Member of Speech Pathology Australia.
+- 55.4 Practitioners who lead a Lead Practitioner Diagnostic Evaluation must have knowledge of the role, scope of practice, and when to seek additional information from other practitioners who can contribute to clinical decision-making regarding differential diagnosis.
+The decision of which other practitioner/s to include should be based on their capacity to contribute expertise that can help to address diagnostic uncertainty. - 55.5 A Consensus Team Diagnostic Evaluation should include at least one additional practitioner who meets at least one of the following eligibility criteria: - Medical practitioner who holds specialist registration with the Medical Board of Australia in the field of community child health, general paediatrics, psychiatry or neurology. - Medical practitioner who holds general or specialist registration with the Medical Board of Australia and has at least six years of relevant experience, training or supervision in the assessment of neurodevelopmental disorders. - Occupational therapist who holds registration with the Occupational Therapy Board of Australia. - Psychologist who holds general registration, with or without an area of practice endorsement in clinical psychology, clinical neuropsychology, and/or educational/developmental psychology with the Psychology Board of Australia. - Speech pathologist who is eligible to be a certified practicing member of Speech Pathology Australia.